Business Financial Plan

 - Follow the rating sheet sequence when writing the plan.
 If information is not available for a particular criterion, include a statement to that effect in the report.

 - Pages must be numbered and formatted to fit on 8 1/2” x 11” paper.

-- Reports must not exceed 15 pages excluding the front cover.
+- Reports must not exceed 15 pages excluding the front cover and table of contents.

 - A front cover is required.

 - Report covers are not counted against the page limit.

 - The front cover must contain the following information: name(s) of the student(s), name of the school, state, name of the event, and year (20xx-xx).
 The cover may also contain additional information.